webplatform/docs/html/elements/thead/index.md

 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
-|Description=The following code example uses the '''THEAD''' element and the [[html/elements/table|'''TABLE''']], '''TBODY''', '''TD''', and '''TR''' elements to create a table that includes the first row in the table header and the second row in the table body.
+|Description=The following code example uses the ''thead''' element and the [[html/elements/table|'''table''']], '''tbody''', '''td''', and '''tr''' elements to create a table that includes the first row in the table header and the second row in the table body.
 |Code=&lt;table&gt;
 &lt;thead&gt;
   &lt;tr&gt;